-I’ve just returned1 from the final stage of Olympiad in Informatics(OI).
-I scored 14th place2 which gave me a title of laureate.
+I’ve just returned from the final stage of Olympiad in Informatics(OI).
+I scored 14th place which gave me a title of laureate.
 It’s a really high position, because it is the hardest algorithm competition at a high school level.
 This post is a brief summary of my thoughts about it.

 Background